Badered10/42_MiniRT/README.md

 ---

 ## Personal Touch
 Creating this project was a rewarding experience that challenged my understanding of mathematics, graphics, and code optimization.
-Exploring ray tracing concepts while improving performance and visuals has been an enriching journey.
+Exploring ray tracing concepts while improving performance and visuals has been an enriching journey .